 Ripplet Math

-Math practice with fluency, racing, and team-based edu-games.
+Math practice with fluency, racing, team games, and assessment.

-Ripplet Math has grown into a full practice suite for elementary classrooms, with individual fluency rounds, solo and multiplayer racing, team games, teacher-controlled settings, and recorded stats.
+Ripplet Math gives elementary classrooms individual fluency rounds, solo and multiplayer racing, team games, teacher-controlled settings, independent assessment, and recorded stats.

 Practice modes